Lesson 1 of 8 - free your true Self and reduce false-self wounds

 Choose a comfortable setting, and block off at least 30" of undistracted, clear-minded time;

 Check to see if your true Self is guiding your other subselves now.
 If not, your worksheet results are apt to be skewed.
-For ideas about freeing your true Self, see Lesson 1.
+For ideas about freeing your true Self, see Lesson 1 in this Web site.

 Then check the emotions or attitudes you feel the person usually experience/d as they participate/d.
 This is about discovery and recovery, not about blaming anyone!